-I arrived with the enchinado heart of the emotion to Oxkintok.
-There was only a small palapa to shade the INAH workers who charged the ticket, little else; It was the 2010 year or so.
-I think they instantly perceived my excited smile from afar, and when I greeted them I told them something like "I was happy to be there and I really wanted to visit the maze."
+I arrived at Oxkintok with my heart filled with excitement.
+There was only a small palapa to provide shade for the INAH workers who collected the ticket, little else; It was the year 2010 or so.
+I think they instantly noticed my excited smile from afar, and as I greeted them I said something like "I was happy to be there and I really wanted to visit the labyrinth."

-To my misfortune, the labyrinth is closed to the public, something I did not know.
-I think that my face as a girl who gets a candy out of their mouth gave them so much pity that when they entered the room they told me: we are going to open the labyrinth.
-I enlightened, they are those gifts that one will not thank enough, they are unpayable.
+To my misfortune, the labyrinthor it is closed to the public, something I didn't know.
+I think they felt so sorry for my face like a girl who had a piece of candy taken out of her mouth that upon entering the premises they told me: we are going to open the maze for you.
+I was enlightened, they are one of those gifts that one will not appreciate enough, they are priceless.

 Explore the best 5 Yucatan archeological zones

 That visit was magical, a dream come true: I visited beautiful Oxkintok and was able to breathe history through the walls of the dark Mayan labyrinth of Oxkintok.
 A small door on the west face of the building guides us into the labyrinth, which we enter by bowing our heads as a sign of respect.

 Inside, a series of corridors with vaults awaited us, entangled in 16 bedrooms, distributed on the first two levels, and a third level that defines the three floors of the building.
 To the third level you can go up a staircase on the east side.